Narragansett Special: Historical notes

 Across its history, the "Special" was run in late summer and fall, over fast and sloppy tracks, and even in the snow one year (Wise Margin – 1955).

 Time Supply, under jockey Tommy Luther, won the very first Special.
 A. A. Baroni's Top Row and Rosemont, for William duPont, won the next two editions.

 An instant success, the race continued to attract the top horses from across the United States.
 1937 had Mrs. Ella K. Bryson's gelding Calumet Dick, with Hilton Dabson riding, captured the event.
 A former Calumet Farm runner that loved the mud, Calumet Dick upset Wheatley Stable's Snark and national superstar Seabiscuit.
 The 'Biscuit was made the betting favorite by his fans, but proved his dislike for "off" going and saw a seven race winning streak snapped when he finished third on the sloppy track under high-weight of 132 lbs.

 Over the years, the race was won by racing stars such as future U. S. Racing Hall of Fame inductees Challedon (won:1939 / inducted:1977) and Whirlaway (won:1942, inducted:1959).

 In 1941, Glen Riddle Farm's War Relic upset that year's Triple Crown winner, Whirlaway.

 Top jockeys Eddie Arcaro, Ted Atkinson, Johnny Longden, George Woolf, and Jack Westrope are among the riding stars that won the "Special".
 Lucky Draw equaled the World Record for the distance, while carving his name in the Track Records Narragansett Park, when he defeated Pavot and Armed in 1946.
 Many considered this to be the race of the year.

 The event was not run in 1947 due to an outbreak of Swamp Fever.
 The outbreak of the disease, with an official title of Equine Infectious Anemia (EIA), had caused the death of 77 horses at Rockingham Park that summer.
 The inter-state shipping of horses that Fall was greatly restricted.

 The 1948 edition had Rhode Island in the middle of a record late August "heat wave" with temperatures of over 100 degrees Fahrenheit.
 When added with the cancellation of the previous year, the race drew its smallest attendance figure of only 12,612 people.
 Donor, under jockey Arnold Kirkland, won the race for owner W. Deering Howe.

-In 1949, Donor, a son of Challedon, became the only two-time winner of the race by defeating the Santa Anita Handicap winner of 1949; Vulcan's Forge; and Calumet Farm's 1949 Kentucky Derby winner, Ponder.
-In a thrilling three horse photo finish, Warren Mehrtens had his mount's head in front at the wire.
-More than 30,000 were in attendance for this exciting renewal.
+In 1949, Donor, a son of Challedon, became the only two-time winner of the race by defeating the Santa Anita Handicap winner of 1949, Vulcan's Forge; and Calumet Farm's 1949 Kentucky Derby winner, Ponder.
+In a three-horse photo finish, Warren Mehrtens had his mount's head in front at the wire.
+More than 30,000 were in attendance at this race.